wevbarker/PSALTer-devel/README.md

 - The dynamical fields $\zeta(x)$ are real tensors, which may be a collection of distinct fields, each field having some collection of spacetime indices ($\mu$, $\nu$, etc.), perhaps with some symmetry among the indices.
 - The wave operator $\mathcal{O}(x)$ is a real, second-order (Ostrogradsky's theorem discourages higher-derivative operators, but even if it did not we note that the apparent order may always be lowered by the introduction of extra fields) differential operator constructed from the flat-space metric $\eta_{\mu\nu}$ and partial derivative $\partial_\mu$ (but _not_ the totally antisymmetric $\epsilon^{\mu\nu\sigma\lambda}$ tensor), linearly parameterised by a collection of coupling coefficients.
 - The source currents $j(x)$ are conjugate to the fields $\zeta(x)$.
 They encode all external interactions to second order in fields, whilst keeping the external dynamics completely anonymous.

-For theories of this form, the _spin-projection operator_ (SPO) algorithm applies and the _PSALTer_ package may be used.
-Of course, spectra can also be obtained for more exotic theories, but these require the algorithm to be modified beyond its minimal form.

 ### Example: massive gravity